-Josh is the first winner of the on form bursary for sculptors under 30.
-He studied fine art Sculpture at the Camberwell College of Art before discovering an aptitude for stone whilst studying abroad in the Complutense university of Madrid.
-He went on to pursue a post graduate diploma in Historic Stone Carving at the City and Guilds of London art school, where he was later awarded the position of carving fellow.
+Josh Locksmith studied fine art Sculpture at the Camberwell College of Art before discovering an aptitude for stone whilst studying in Madrid.
+He went on to pursue a postgraduate diploma in Historic Stone Carving at the City and Guilds of London art school, where he was later awarded the position of carving fellow.
+In 2016, Josh was the first winner of the on form bursary for sculptors under 35.